-Reopening with Covid-19 safety precautions in mind, Oakland’s beloved Fairyland is reopening to the public on Saturday, October 3.
-Expect a mini-size fantasy world straight out of 1950 with fairytale sets, farm animals and quirky exhibits from a bygone era.
-You might see the Brady Bunch family walking along one of the paths.
-This storybook theme park is best for children under age 8 located on the shore of Lake Merritt in Oakland.
+Oakland’s beloved Children’s Fairyland is a must-see for East Bay kids.
+Expect a mini-size fantasy world straight out of 1950 with fairytale sets, farm animals, and quirky exhibits from a bygone era.
+Located on the shore of Lake Merritt, this storybook-themed park is best for children under age 8.

 Plan your visit to Fairyland: